 Our September woods are themselves a delicacy, a sensorial banquet of smells.
 Musty loam, fall leaves a litter of color, and sun-baked pine needles cover the cooled carpet of the earth as it hoards raindrops and repurposes them in electric yellow chanterelles, glowing white shelves of oyster mushrooms and sulfur-speckled chicken of the woods.

-A fall hike is a perfect addition to any Northern Michigan fall color tour, but the Northern woods are a foodie’s nirvana.
+A fall hike is a perfect addition to any Northern Michigan fall color tour, and the Northern woods are a foodie’s nirvana.
 Chef Darren Hawley is combing the hillsides in Benzie County, collecting delicacies with a keen eye and a shroomer’s stoop.
 Each cap and stem, once cleaned of dirt and crawlies, is destined for foaming butter, simmering risotto or a savory wine broth.
 Hawley has been collecting and cooking with wild autumn mushrooms for 20 years, learning their essences and idiosyncrasies to find culinary dialogue that speaks to the nuance of each species.

 We were lucky enough to join Hawley on a fall mushroom hunt.
 He shares his wisdom in the forest and the kitchen as we explore the delectable universe of fall fungus.